Michael A. Taylor Preview, Player Props: Twins vs. Athletics

 Michael A. Taylor At The Plate

-- Taylor has picked up an RBI in 27.8% of his games this season, with more than one RBI in 12.2% of his games.
-He has also produced three or more runs in three contests.
+- Taylor has an RBI in 32 of 116 games this season, with multiple RBI in 14 of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.